tiagoshibata/RoboND-DeepLearning-Project/Writeup.md

     return output_layer
 ```

+The decoder will do the inverse process of the encoder, leading to less matrices with more area (higher resolution) at each block.
+The goal of the encoders is to transform the high density and relevant data contained in the multiple layers into fewer layers with higher resolution.
+Higher resolutions are achieved with upsampling.
+Furthermore, we use layer concatenation to pass some information from previous encoders.
+This way, an encoder receives the highly processed and relevant data, but also higher resolution and less processed data from a previous block.
+This helps the encoder detect the exact boundaries of the target when doing segmentation, since it has access to less processed data that is closer to the original image.

 I used a model with a large number of filters.
 I started with 4 encoder and 4 decoder blocks, with a 1x1 convolution with 64 filters.
 A final layer with softmax activation and a 1x1 kernel will receive, for each pixel, the results of the 64 filters for that position and put the pixel in one of the three classes:

 ```python